SasukeFreestyle/XTLS-Iran-TLS/README.md

 # XTLS-Iran-TLS
 ### How to make a V2ray (XTLS) Server for bypassing internet censorship in Iran with TLS encryption and Fallback (Anti-probe) to Nginx webserver.

+- The main goal of this guide is to spread awereness on how to make one correctly.
+- I see many guides/videos online and v2ray servers in public Telegram groups that are missconfigured for Iranian users.
+Some are not even encrypted...
+- The configuration file [(config.json)](https://github.com/SasukeFreestyle/XTLS-Iran-TLS/blob/main/config.json) is the main key here that includes a correct CIDR-IP block so the server does not initiate a connection back to Iran as this is not "normal" behaviour for a (web)server.
+- The use of encryption, in this case TLS and a fallback to Nginx to prevent active-probing.
+- The use of uTLS fingerprint is also important.
+This is configured in the clients/apps.

+This will work with or without CDN.
+But this guide is without CDN.
+****

+### Notes
+- This is a noob-friendly guide but if you are an experienced linux user you should make a new user without sudo-access to run xray and give right permissions to files.
+- I wanted to make it easy for anyone non-technical to make a server without changing/creating users or editing permissions of files.
+- I will also teach on how to use your Iranian IP for direct communication to Iranian websites/services without disconnecting the "VPN".

+****

 This guide is written for Ubuntu 22.04 LTS but any Debian based distro should also work.

 ### What you need before starting this guide.
 Prerequisites